digitalkaoz/versioneye-php/README.md

 ##Usage

-all API endpoints are implemented, see https://www.versioneye.com/api/ for their docs.
+all API endpoints are implemented, see https://www.versioneye.com/api/v2/swagger_doc.json for their detailed docs.

-###programmatic:
+### programmatic:

 ```php
 <?php